Be prepared to recognize stroke and take immediate action

 Waiting to see if the symptoms go away is not an option.

-Do you think you could identify all signs of stroke?
+Do you think you could identify common signs of stroke?

 You might know the BE FAST* signs of stroke: Balance loss, Eyesight loss, Facial drooping, Arm weakness, Speech difficulty, Time to call 911